Sanskrity3003/JEFF/README.md

 •	It will provide the information of the top 10 websites and compare them as well so you can select with which one you want to go with.
 •	We will be adding a functionality which will work as a language translator and will the required content.
 •	We will also be working on engaging text to speech interface.
+ (ALSO FOR THE FRONTEND WE HAVE USED A WEBSITE NAMED WIX SO THERE'S NO SUCH CODING PART IN THE FRONTEND)